Portiva-O365/webpart-tableofcontents/README.md

 - Repository can be found here > [How to use the repository][link1]?
 - [SPPKG files](https://github.com/Portiva-O365/webpart-tableofcontents/tree/master/sharepoint) > [How to use the package][link2]?

-## Settings
+## Features

-- automatically generates a table of contents on a modern page
+- Automatic generator for a table of contents on a modern page
-- possibility to indicate which heads - head 1, 2 or 3 - should be used
+- Indicate which texttype - i.e. Heading 1, 2 or 3 - should be used
-- possibility to generate a link *Back to Top* under each paragraph
+- Generate a link *Back to Top* under each paragraph option
-- possibility to adjust title, labels and icons
+- Adjust title, labels and icons options
-- possibility to adjust the background color of the table of contents
+- Adjust the background color of the table of contents option
-- possibility to export and import settings, useful to quickly apply the same settings on other pages
+- Export and import settings, useful to quickly apply the same settings on other pages option
-- available in Dutch and English
+- Multiple languages supported; **Dutch** and **English**

 ## Images